quasarframework/quasar/docs/src/pages/start/contribution-guide.md

 ## Reporting an Issue

-* [GitHub](https://github.com/quasarframework/quasar): If you have a bug to report or feature to request, that’s what the GitHub issues are for.
-Please make sure to select the most appropriate repo for the issue.
+* [GitHub](https://github.com/quasarframework/quasar/issues): If you have a bug to report or feature to request, that’s what the GitHub issues are for.

 ::: danger Reporting a vulnerability
 Please do not report security vulnerabilities with public GitHub issue reports.
 Follow the [Report a vulnerability](security/report-a-vulnerability) steps for security issues.